-A few weeks ago a friend brought me some beautiful cherry tomatoes from her garden and this lovely low carb tomato tart was born.
+A few weeks ago a friend brought me some beautiful cherry tomatoes from her garden and this lovely keto tomato tart was born.
 You can also refer to it as a galette or crostata if you’re feeling fancy.
 Nobody will believe it’s low carb and gluten free!

-I wanted to post it as soon as I made it, but to be honest I’ve been experiencing a little bit of writer’s block lately.
-I’ve got lots of low carb recipes completed and ready to post – but as delicious as they are, trying to come up with something to say about them has been like pulling teeth.
+I wanted to post this gorgeous keto tomato tart as soon as I made it, but to be honest I’ve been experiencing a little bit of writer’s block lately.
+I’ve got lots of keto recipes completed and ready to post – but as delicious as they are, trying to come up with something to say about them has been like pulling teeth.

 Like the whiteness of these blank pages hurts my eyes.